vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-windows.md

 the Yoda Network Disk on PCs and laptops that run Microsoft Windows.
 There are 2 basic ways to access the Yoda Network Disk from Windows.
 Using a tool to mount the Yoda Disk as a drive letter or file transfer tools.
 Which one works best depends on your workflow.
-### Drive letter
-Using these tools you can access the Yoda Disk via a drive letter, just like a normal network share.

-- [WebDrive](yoda-disk-webdrive.md) is a VU-supported method to remotely access files and can also be used on "green" pc's.

-Note it is possible to directly mount the Yoda Disk in Windows Explorer.
-However, this has severe restrictions: a maximum file size of 50MB and a maximum of 1000 files per folder.
-For this reason we don not recommend this method.

 ### File transfer
 There are numerous free file transfer tools.
 Using these tools you must download the files you want to work on to your computer and upload the changes.
 This way of working is more stable and robust.